rbccps-iisc/ideam/README.md

 ### Usage:

-1. **Installation of smartcity middleware.
+1. **Installation of smart city middleware.
 This process will create all the required docker containers.**

     Please satisfy the requirements mentioned in middleware.conf file.